-- PART H-1 Requests information concerning the organisation of your company and the GOC's involvement in the business of your company. - PART H-2 Requests information concerning the GOC's measures with respect to the iron and steel industry in China. - PART H-3 Requests information concerning the iron and steel sector in the region where your company is located.
+- PART H-1 Requests information concerning the organisation of your company and the Government of China's (GOC)'s involvement in the business of your company. - PART H-2 Requests information concerning the GOC's measures with respect to the iron and steel industry in China. - PART H-3 Requests information concerning the iron and steel sector in the region where your company is located.

-PART H-1 General information
+H-1 General information